maxlebedev/maleficer/README.md

     - Some sort of Storm/Combo mechanic would be really cool
     - In caves, NPCs shouldn't spawn too close to player
     - Check for more places that benefit from ecs.Query.where
-    - 3rd char, a pull+aegis spell, a kill spell with 1 range (corwin)
     - Doors via conditional blocking
     - mageblight: a curse that harms player when they don't progress the game
         * probably when they spend N turns without killing an enemy